gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

 ---

 title: Linking git commits to Jira issues
-description:
+description: How to link Git commits, branches, and pull requests to Jira issues
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-To create a link between your Git commit and a Jira issue, developers must include the issue key into the commit comment.
+To create a link between your Git commit and a Jira issue, developers must include the issue key in the commit comment.

 &nbsp;